 Our stories are written by professional journalists with the assistance of students from Maine colleges and universities.
-John Christie, the publisher and senior reporter, edits all stories.
+Joshua F. Moore, the executive editor, and John Christie, the senior editor, edit all stories.
 Additional editing and review is provided by our media partners.

 Our stories are distributed across Maine by the Center’s media partners (see list on the Home page) as well as digitally by the Center via its web site and social networking tools.
 Story topics are chosen by the Center senior staff based on the suggestions and advice of the Center’s advisors, media partners and by the public through our websites.

-John Christie is the publisher and also the senior reporter for the Center.
+John Christie is the co-founder and senior editor for the Center.
 Christie is a media executive whose 40-year career includes work in four states as a writer, editor, general manager and publisher for newspapers owned by Tribune Co., Dow Jones and Co. and the Seattle Times Co.
 In June, 2009, he retired after nine years as the president and publisher of Central Maine Newspapers, which publishes two daily papers, the Kennebec Journal and the Morning Sentinel.

 Christie was one of the first journalists to serve as a full-time training editor for a newspaper, a position that included coaching writers and editors on their craft and creating and running a news writing program for high school and college minority students.

 He is also the editor of four books, including a bestselling book on Hurricane Andrew, which devastated South Florida in 1992.
 He has spoken on newspaper management and writing in the United States, Europe and South America.

 While Christie has contributed to almost every story published by the Center, he has developed a specialty in state finances, pension costs and the abuse of business tax breaks.